Frequently Asked Questions

 time in exchange for probation, treatment classes, and community work

 service hours.
 Felony convictions can carry harsher penalties, including

-prison time, but our Mesa criminal defense attorneys will fight aggressively
+prison time, but our Tempe criminal defense attorneys will fight aggressively

 to achieve the best outcome possible in your case.

 What are the penalties for DUI in Arizona?

 Arizona is notorious for having some of the strictest laws governing driving

 under the influence.
 The lowest level charge is a first time DUI with